 Building a visionary company requires one percent vision and 99 percent alignment. — “Built to Last: Successful Habits of Visionary Companies,” by Jim Collins and Jerry Porras.

 Alignment can be misunderstood term in the lexicon of business.
 It need not be.
 The meaning is really quite clear.
-When it comes to the nuts-and-bolts of a new product launch, alignment means every part of your company and every aspect of its operations are working in harmony toward making the new product a hit.
+When it comes to the nuts-and-bolts of a new Product launch strategy, alignment means every part of your company and every aspect of its operations are working in harmony toward making the new product a hit.

 The number one trap that derails many product launches is the failure to proactively get all stakeholders involved, aligned, and on the same page.
 Because think about it: the heartbeat of any new product centers on addressing a pain point of the customer.
 Addressing this pain point naturally connects to revenue, profitability, product design, productivity, corporate image, workforce issues … and pretty much every other business goal.